sunforwork/bypasspaywall/README.md

 * By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
 You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).

+### Update
+For crx-installation: extension will update automatically or check for updates (in chrome://extensions).\
+Extension may be disabled (in Chrome/Edge) when extension needs new host permissions for added domains: opt-in/opt-out to custom sites once to disable this 'error' (browser will remember granted host permissions).

+For zip-installation (load unpacked/developer mode): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).

+You can also check for (post-release) updates of site rules at startup (opt-in); only available until about 10 days after fix-release.\
+For new (updated) sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) from the Google PlayStore.
 2. You have two options: